HaiDang2001VN/mmkg-pmr/vlkge/data/wikiart_mkg_v2/README.md

 ---

-## Dataset Curation and Construction
+## WikiArt-v2 Dataset Curation and Construction

-This dataset was constructed through large-scale web scraping of the WikiArt online collection (https://www.wikiart.org), a comprehensive repository of fine art spanning multiple centuries, artistic movements, and geographic regions.
-WikiArt-MKG-v2 extends WikiArt-MKG-v1 in both scale and semantic richness, increasing coverage from approximately 76K to over 216K artworks and from 750 to over 4K artists, alongside thousands of additional attribute entities (styles, movements, genres, years, locations, etc.).
+The WikiArt-v2 was constructed through large-scale web scraping of the WikiArt online collection (https://www.wikiart.org), a comprehensive repository of fine art spanning multiple centuries, artistic movements, and geographic regions.
+The WikiArt-v2 extends WikiArt-v1 in both scale and semantic richness, increasing coverage from approximately 76K to over 216K artworks and from 750 to over 4K artists, alongside thousands of additional attribute entities (styles, movements, genres, years, locations, etc.).

 ### Data Collection and Curation